J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 First up, the canvas drawing code updates a variable <span class="code">shouldUpdate</span>, so if no canvas changes have happened, nothing gets requested.
 Otherwise, I request a classification from the server, and I call <span class="code">updatePredictionsHTML</span> to update the visible predictions.

 This motivates the next two functions, <span class="code">updatePredictionsHTML</span> and <span class="code">addReTypesetHandler</span>.
-The former simply updates the html for for the predictions, and I won't cover it.
+The first function updates the text for the predictions.
+It's not very interesting, so I won't explain it.

 The latter however was more interesting.
 Basically, I want the predictions to be nicely typeset.
 This is easy enough using a library called MathJax, which Overleaf already has loaded.

-However, the extension can't directly access this javascript object.
-So instead, on the extension side I toggle an invisible element in the page when I want to typeset predictions.
-Then I inject a script into the page that can access MathJax, which constantly checks if that invisible element has been toggled.
-This is definitely not the way to do things, but in the spirit of cutting corners, it's what I have right now.
+However, the extension can't directly access MathJax.
+So on the extension side I toggle an invisible element in the page when I want to typeset predictions.
+Then a script injected inthe page checks this invisible element to see if it should typeset things.
+There is probably a better way of doing this, but I haven't found it yet.
 The following code is what checks whether the invisible element has changed:

 <script src="https://gist.github.com/J3698/445ecaedd0535ef25b47f6e8f503e40c.js"></script>

 ## Final Result

 With that, I had a backend and a frontend that could talk to each other.
-You can see this below; after I finish drawing, the predictions below blink as they get refresh.
+You can see this below; after I finish drawing, the predictions below blink as they get refreshed.

 {% include img.html src="../pics/rerender.gif" %}